 Alas, Central Perk is fictional.
 If you want to relax and have a laid-back night out with your pals, here are three spots in the real world.

-The buzziest but also chillest new place in town for drinks—elixirs with cheeky names like the Can I Speak to Your Manager—is in Ballston Quarter.
+The buzziest but also chillest new place in town for drinks — elixirs with cheeky names like the Can I Cheaper Than Therapy — is in Ballston Quarter.
 WHINO, a bar, restaurant, and art gallery, has food that’s better than it needs to be, like the popular ricotta gnocchi or the wagyu beef sliders, in portions made for sharing with friends.
 Make an entire evening of it by meandering through the art gallery’s newest exhibit.
 You’ll already have noticed the huge lowbrow/pop-surrealist mural installations around the dining room, but there are six more unique areas to check out, so what are you waiting for?
 4238 Wilson Blvd., Second Floor, Arlington —M.H.

 On A First

 You both swiped right!
 Your online chat went great!
 You need to find a place to meet in person!
 These three spots are hip without trying too hard.